-This privacy notice discloses the privacy practices for Friends of Lakota, Inc. and our website; https://www.friendsoflakota.org.
+This privacy notice discloses the privacy practices for Friends of the Lakota Nation Inc. and our website; https://friendsoflakota.org.
 This privacy notice applies solely to information collected by this website, except where stated otherwise.
 It will notify you of the following:

 Information Collection, Use, and Sharing

 You may opt out of any future contacts from us at any time.
 You can do the following at any time by contacting us via the email address or phone number provided on our website:

 We request information from you on our 3rd party payment form through Donorbox.
 To donate to the organization, you must provide contact information (like name and address) and financial information (like credit card number, expiration date).
 This information is used for the purpose of processing your donation(s).

 We use an outside credit card processing company to process monetary donations.
 These companies do not retain, share, store or use personally identifiable information for any secondary purposes beyond filling your donation.